 Pre-stressed columns of individual stones can have a high strength bar or cable through the column with loading plates at each end to disturb the anchor force.

 The type of pointing in a joint will often depend on whether they are intended either to be loadbearing or accommodate movement.
 The pointing should be weathertight and are normally either cement lime mortar, sealant or for some applications such as prestressed columns, hydraulic lime mortar.
 Mortar joints are typically 5mm wide to allow manufacturing tolerances, and if narrower joints are specified, the impact on jointing material should also be assessed.
-The mix suggested in BS 8298 section 188.8.131.52 is 1 cement:2 lime:8 or 9 Portland Stone dust.
+The mix suggested in BS 8298 section 188.8.131.52 is 1 white cement:2 lime:8 or 9 Portland Stone dust.

 Open joints in rainscreen cladding should designed to permit air to circulate behind the stone and water and moisture to drain from the cavity.